-- Study found limited progress on GME reform but states have much to learn from each other - Diffusion of lessons learned and challenges encountered by National Governors Association, this group and others needed to inform policy efforts at state and federal level - State-level GME reform likely to continue to progress but slowly.
+- Limited progress but states have much to learn from each other - Need to diffuse lessons learned and challenges to inform policy efforts at state and federal level - State-level GME reform likely to continue to progress slowly.
 As one interviewee put it "This is a simmer process.
-This isn't a microwave process" - Better data collection, analysis and metrics to measure workforce outcomes are needed to support GME reform.
+This isn't a microwave process" - Better data collection, analysis and metrics to measure workforce outcomes are needed to support GME reform